DunedinJS/dunedin-modern-javascript/README.md

 ## Contributing:

-We're looking for any suggestions of what you, the JavaScript community would like to learn about or present.
-All levels of experience from 'never touched it' to 'guru' are valuable.

-Feel free to contact me directly at matt@mnorrish.co.nz or open a pull request with changes.
-If you would like to present a topic, please open a pull request with your suggestion.
-Refer to Workshop 1 as an example format.
+Feel free to raise any issues, or open a pull request with changes.
+Also, feel free to contact Matthew Norrish directly at matt@mnorrish.co.nz.

-Also we are reaching out to JavaScript New Zealand for support and advice.
+We are reaching out to JavaScript New Zealand for support and advice.
 [Join the JavaScript New Zealand team on Slack](http://slack.javascript.org.nz) and the [#dunedin-js](https://javascriptnewzealand.slack.com/messages/dunedin-js) channel.